101 Dudley Street

 Pregnancy is an exciting time, filled with anticipation, excitement, and much preparation.
 There is so much to consider when planning the arrival of your baby.
 One of the most important decisions you will make is choosing a pediatrician for your baby.

-- Find physical problems before they become serious
+- To find physical problems before they become serious.

-- Help inform you on how to keep your child healthy and safe
+- To help inform you on how to keep your child healthy and safe.

-- Prescribe medication and treat your child when he/she is ill
+- To prescribe medication and treat your child when he/she is ill.

-- To interact with specialists if the baby is sick.
+- To interact with specialists if your baby is sick.